 According to Cancer Research UK, obesity is the second largest preventable risk factor for cancer in the UK, after smoking, with more than 1 in 20 cancer cases caused by being overweight.
 Breast cancer and bowel cancers are the most common types associated with obesity.

 Having excess weight and a high salt diet can result in high blood pressure.
 An abnormally high blood pressure (140/90mmHg or higher) is known as hypertension and it can strain your blood vessels and organs.
 Hypertension is a major risk factor for developing heart disease, heart failure and stroke.
 The more body fat you have, the harder your heart has to work to pump blood around the body, eventually straining the heart.

 Other health risks include infertility, osteoarthritis, chronic back pain and depression.

 - A BMI of 30 – 39.9 is considered obese.

-- Being obese could knock 6 – 7 years off your life – it increases your risk of heart attack, stroke, diabetes and cancer.
+- Being obese could knock up to 10 years off your life – it increases your risk of heart attack, stroke, diabetes and cancer.

-To find out more, read our guide to Preventing Obesity
+To find out how to prevent obesity, read our guide.

 Reviewed and updated by Nicole Musuwo, November 2018.
 Next review date October 2022.